jonathanpoelen/cpp-compiler-options/README.md

 ./compiler-options.lua -f -debug,warning generators/cmake.lua # without debug nor warning
 ```

-- `-p` print ast
+- `-p` Print an AST.
+- `-c` for C, default is C++.
 - `-C` Restrict to a list of platform, compiler or linker.
 When the list is prefixed with '-', values are removed from current AST.
-- `-c` for C, default is C++.
 - `-f` Restrict to a list of option/value.
 When the list is prefixed with `-`, options/values are removed.
 - `-d` Set new default value.
 An empty string for `value_name` is equivalent to `default`.

 ## generators/compiler.lua